 Interdisciplinary Science Building

 The Interdisciplinary Science Building (ISB) will add essential teaching labs and active learning classrooms to meet the growing need for degree programs in Science, Technology, Engineering, and Math (STEM) fields.
-The building will feature two teaching labs for Biology, three teaching labs for Chemistry, and five flex lab spaces, along with three active learning classrooms.
+The building will feature teaching labs for Biology and Chemistry, and flex lab spaces, along with three active learning classrooms.
 Flexible spaces will allow for shared use and greater interaction and collaboration among STEM and non-STEM disciplines, support the Washington state goal of increasing STEM graduates, increase opportunities across the STEM fields, and reduce barriers to fulfilling completion requirements.

 The ISB will be located south of the Biology building and provide a sky bridge connection to Biology.
 Construction of the approximately 55,000 square-foot building is currently underway, scheduled for completion in January 2022.
 The total budget for the project, including design, construction, furniture, and equipment, is anticipated to be approximately $66.5 million, with the funding coming from Washington state appropriations.